Ateto1204/Rememberer-iOS/README.md

 </div>

 ## Resource Test
-Have a text to enhance your memory.
+Have a test to enhance your memory to the source.

 <div style="text-align:center;">
   <img src="Images/C.PNG" alt="Image" style="width:600px;">